 Can Guinea Pigs Eat Canned Pears?

-It’s much better to feed them with fresh vegetables and fruit, as these would contain the most nutrients, and would help supplement their diet.
+It’s much better to feed them fresh vegetables and fruit, as these contain the most nutrients and help supplement their diet.

 Alternatives to Pears

-The answer is yes, there are several fruits that a guinea pig can have instead of pears.
+There are several fruits guinea pigs can have instead of pears.

 Apples